 While Sportsters are historically known for their spartan accommodations, the Sportster S changes all that with a round, four-inch TFT display, cornering ABS/traction control, and all-around LED lighting.
 The selectable Ride Modes allow users to choose between Sport, Road, and Rain or personalize the power delivery with two separate custom modes. connectivity also puts music, incoming/outgoing calls, and navigation right at the rider’s fingertips.

 Along with the electronics suite, the Sportster S offers two dedicated power points for heated gear and pre-wired for heated grips.
 An additional USB-C port enables mobile device charging on the go as well.
 Equipped with cruise control, ambient temperature sensor (with low temp warning), and sipping from a 3.1-gallon gas tank, the new Sportster is ready for the open road.

 “The Sportster S is the next all-new motorcycle built on the Revolution Max platform and sets a new performance standard for the Sportster line,” said Harley-Davidson CEO Jochen Zeitz.
 “This is a next-generation Sportster defined by power, performance, technology, and style.”

 Available in Vivid Black, Stone Washed White Pearl, and Midnight Crimson, the 2021 Sportster S will retail for $14,999 (base).
-Of course, customers can trick out their new Sporty with accessories such as a mid-control conversion kit, detachable windshield, or a model-specific tail bag.
+Of course, customers can trick out their new Sporty with such as a mid-control conversion kit, detachable windshield, or a model-specific tail bag.